Most people know that fossil energy sources like oil and coal are bad for the environment. Did you know that they are highly inefficient, too?

 Going even greener

 We further contribute to energy transition through mill efficiency.
 We use the best available techniques (BAT) to ensure efficient and sustainable production of paper.
 The UPM mills are making continuous strides with regard to our water consumption, energy efficiency and emissions.
 All our mills adhere to international practices and employ innovative technologies.
-The UPM Kaukas and UPM Kymi sites are examples of more efficient and thus greener production through plant integration.
+The UPM Kymi and UPM Kaukas sites are an example of more efficient and thus greener production through plant integration.

 The power of sustainable forestry